 Select a Durable, Long-Lasting Paint

 No one wants to have to paint their kitchen cabinets every couple of years, so you’ll want to select a durable, long-lasting finish.
-Jones and LeBlanc both opted for a professional-grade paint made specifically for cabinets: Insl-x’s Cabinet Coat and Sherwin Williams’ Emerald Urethane Trim Enamel, respectively.
+Jones and LeBlanc both opted for a professional-grade paint made specifically for cabinets: Insl-x’s Cabinet Coat and Sherwin Williams’ Emerald Urethane Trim Enamel, respectively. *Cabinet-specific paint from brands like Clare and Backdrop would also be ideal picks.
 They skipped the primer entirely due to the high-adhesion, hardwearing nature of their select paints, which significantly cut down on dry time.

 D’Itri Marés chose Benjamin Moore’s Aqua Lock Primer topped with the brand’s Scuff X paint in Narragansett Green.
 The Aqua Lock is designed for wet areas like bathrooms, while the Scuff X is an industrial-grade paint crafted for high-trafficked areas like hallways, stairwells, and public restrooms.